watermint/toolbox/docs/commands/dropbox-file-template-capture.md

 Capture file/folder structure as template from Dropbox path

+Captures the file/folder structure from a Dropbox path and saves it as a reusable template.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: